 Astrid KaemmerlinG, PH.D.

 Astrid Kaemmerling founded The Walk Discourse with the aim to share her research knowledge and fascination around walking art with a larger audience.
 She has many talents and is known as adjunct professor, social entrepreneur, community professional, researcher, artist and tireless optimist.
 She is fascinated by the role and function of art in urban redevelopment processes and uses her passion to sharpen cultural understanding by investing in community building processes through arts & culture.
-She earned a B.A. and M.A. in Fine Art & English Education from TU Dortmund University, Germany, and a Ph.D. from the College of Fine Arts, School of Interdisciplinary Arts at Ohio University, Athens, Ohio.
+She earned a B.A. and M.A. in Fine Art & English Education from TU Dortmund University, Germany, and a Ph.D. in Interdisciplinary Arts from the College of Fine Arts, School of Interdisciplinary Arts, at Ohio University, Athens, Ohio.

 Documentary Community Photographer